-Anouk is CEO of Moon Communications Group and a director of Hatch Entertainment, another STW company.
-With over 15 years' experience in marketing and brand strategy, she has been central to some of Australia's largest rebranding projects across a broad range of sectors including energy, finance, retail and airlines.
+Anouk was most recently chairman of Moon Communications Group, an STW Group company, where she was placed for a decade, first as Strategic Director and then as Chief Executive Officer.
+With over 15 years experience in marketing and brand strategy, she has been central to some of Australia's largest re-branding projects across a broad range of sectors including energy, finance, retail and airlines.
+She has recently been appointed as a non-executive director of Discovery Holiday Parks, majority owned by superannuation fund Sunsuper, which has more than one million members and \$27 billion in funds under management.
 She has a BA, MBA (major in Marketing), AICD, AIMIA and AIM memberships.
 Anouk joined the Board on 22 March 2012 and is a member of the Audit and Risk Management Committee and the Corporate Governance, Nomination and Remuneration Committee.